purelb/purelb/content/install/config/_index.md

 ServiceGroup CRs contain the configuration required to allocate Load Balancer addresses.
 Service groups are Custom Resources and their contents depend on the source of the allocated addresses.
 In the case of locally allocated addresses, pools of addresses are contained in the ServiceGroup.
 In the case of NetBox the ServiceGroup contains the configuration necessary to contact Netbox so the allocator can return an address for use.

 ### Integrated IPAM
-{{% notice danger %}} Note: PureLB requires the creation of at least one service group for operation {{% /notice %}}
+{{% notice danger %}} Note: PureLB does not install a default service group and requires a default service group for operation as per the example below. {{% /notice %}}
-**PureLB does not install a default service group and requires a default service group for operation as per the example below.**  The default group is used where no purelb.io/service-group annotation is present in the service definition.
+The group named `default` will be used where no `purelb.io/service-group` annotation is present in the service definition.

 ```yaml
 apiVersion: purelb.io/v1